roseto/roseto/src/content/updates/new-us.md

 ---
+title: "Ok, ok, now we really are new!"
 date: 2024-01-26
 ---

-# Ok, ok, now we really are new!

 Following the previous update, we had this coming for a while.
 We renamed ourselves to "**Roseto Collective**", which is a name that better represents us.
 We are a collective of people, and we are working on a project